Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Construction of the principal part

 In Sections~\ref{sec:principal}--\ref{sec:est}, we construct fields on the $2\pi$-periodic torus $\mathbb T^d\coloneqq \mathbb R^d/(2\pi\mathbb Z)^d$.
 These fields will later be rescaled and perturbed aperiodically in Sections~\ref{sec:corrector}--\ref{sec:proof}.

-Define parameters $A>1$, which will be taken as large as needed throughout the proofs, and $b>1$, which can be safely assigned as $b=3$.
+We introduce the parameters $b>1$, to be chosen large depending only on $d\geq2$, and $A>1$, to be chosen large depending on all other parameters.
 Fix also an $m_*\in\mathbb N$ to be specified later.
 From here we define the frequency scales as follows: fix the minimum frequency $N_{1,0}=1$ at $(j,k)=(1,0)$, while for all other $k\in\mathbb N$ and $j\in\mathcal J_d$, define

 where $\lceil \cdot\rceil$ is the ceiling function.
 We assume $A$ is sufficiently large depending on $b$, $d$, and $m_*$ so that $N_{j_1,k_1}\ll N_{j_2,k_2}$ if either $k_1<k_2$, or $k_1=k_2$ and $j_1<j_2$.